khzhang2/khzhang2.github.io/_pages/about.md

 ======
 - Ph.D. student, Traffic and Transportation Engineering, The University of Hong Kong.

-- Master of Science, Engineering, University of California, Berkeley, 2022.
+- Master of Science, Transportation Engineering, University of California, Berkeley, 2022.

 - Bachelor of Engineering, Civil Engineering, Zhejiang University, 2021.